 Chocolate pudding & ice cream, 1 cup 2-7 mg

-Best bet, read the label.
-Make sure you figure the amount of caffeine in the portion you consume, often listed per serving with multiple servings per container.
-Check the websites for your favorite coffee shops, you might be surprised to learn how many calories some choices have, as well as the caffeine content.
+When in doubt, read the label.
+Make sure you figure the amount of caffeine in the portion you consume, as it is commonly listed per serving with multiple servings per container.
+Check websites for your favorite coffee shops.
+You might be surprised by how many calories and milligrams of caffeine some choices have.

 Osteoporosis and Caffeine

+Does caffeine increase risk for conditions such as osteoporosis, heart disease and cancer?
 At high levels (more than 744 mg per day), caffeine may increase calcium and magnesium loss in urine.
-But, studies suggest it does not increase the risk for bone loss, especially if you get enough calcium.
-You can offset the calcium loss from drinking 1 cup of coffee by adding just 2 T. milk.
+But studies suggest it does not increase the risk for bone loss, especially if you get enough calcium.
+You can offset the calcium loss from drinking 1 cup of coffee by adding just 2 tablespoons (Tbsp) of milk.
 Older adults may be more sensitive to the effects of caffeine on calcium metabolism.
-If you are an older woman, discuss with your doctor if you should limit your daily caffeine consumption.
+If you are an older woman, discuss with your doctor if you should limit your daily consumption.

 Cardiovascular Disease and Caffeine

 A slight, temporary rise in heart rate and blood pressure is common in those who are sensitive to caffeine.
-But several large studies do not link caffeine to higher cholesterol, irregular heartbeats, or an increased risk of cardiovascular disease.
-If you already have high blood pressure, have a discussion with your doctor about your caffeine intake.
+But several large studies do not link caffeine to higher cholesterol, irregular heartbeats or an increased risk of cardiovascular disease.
+If you already have high blood pressure, have a discussion with your doctor about your daily intake.
 You may be more sensitive to its effects.
-Also, more research is needed to tell whether caffeine increases the risk of stroke in people with high blood pressure.
+Also, more research is needed to tell whether this increases the risk of stroke in people with high blood pressure.

 Cancer and Caffeine